HarrisonAllen/pebble-watchface-generator/README.md

 ## Current state of affairs

 As it stands, I have successfully set up `create_watchface.py` to generate a new watchface:
-* Loads in data from a configuration json
+* Takes in a string of the watch info json
     * Includes background image (base64), fonts (base64), and all of the watch data
+    * When running the script manually it accepts a json filename
 * Generates a pbpack containing all of the resources and data
 * Generates all files for functioning watchface (app info, then for each platform: pbpack, manifest, app binary)
 * Zips them all up into a pbw